Ken Sakamura: Ubiquitous Communicator

 The Ubiquitous Communicator (UC) is a mobile computing device designed by Sakamura for use in ubiquitous computing.
 On 15 September 2004, YRP-UNL announced in Japan that it had begun producing a new model after creating five prototypes over three years.
 The model was used in trial tests circa late 2004.
 The new model, weighing about 196 grams, contains new features: RFID reader compatible for ucode, a two megapixel charge-coupled device (CCD) camera, a secondary 300,000 pixel camera for videotelephony, support for wireless network technologies, Bluetooth, Wi-Fi, and IrDA, VoIP phone feature, SD and mini-SD memory card slots, fingerprint authentication, and encryption coprocessor as options.
-It was expected to be sold for ¥300,000 yen, $2,700 dollars.
+It was expected to be sold for ¥300,000, $2,700.

 Honors

-In May 2015, Sakamura received the prestigious ITU150 award from the International Telecommunication Union (ITU), along with Bill Gates, Robert E. Kahn, Thomas Wiegand, Mark I. Krivocheev, and Martin Cooper.
+In May 2015, Sakamura received the prestigious ITU150 award from the International Telecommunication Union (ITU), along with Bill Gates, Robert E. Kahn, Thomas Wiegand, Mark I. Krivosheyev, and Martin Cooper.
 The following is the citation given by ITU: